-Claiming treaty benefits for purposes of Chapter 3.
-You may apply a reduced rate of Chapter 3 withholding to a foreign person that provides a Form W-8 claiming a reduced rate of withholding under an income tax treaty only if the person provides a U.S. or foreign TIN and certifies that:
+Claiming treaty benefits for purposes of chapter 3.
+You may apply a reduced rate of withholding under chapter 3 to a foreign person that provides a Form W-8 claiming a reduced rate of withholding under an income tax treaty only if the person provides a U.S. or foreign TIN and certifies that: